bachelor-2014/report/v2/experiment_interaction.md

 actions.
 We want a system that allows us to easily enqueue instructions and then get them executed sequentially making the robot carry out actions in order.
-We also want instructions to be capable of taking parameters, that is to allow us to instruct a component to be based on some parameters perform a certain action e.g. moving a motor to a certain position.
+We also want instructions to be capable of taking parameters, that is to allow us to instruct a component to based on given parameters perform a certain action e.g. moving a motor to a certain position.

 <!-- Execution the integer instruction buffer, action list-->